WHAT IS KOLOA KNOWN FOR?

 After the closure in 1996, the mill became a popular tourist attraction popping up in countless vacation photos and home movies.
 Closed to the general public, it is still a favored site for Hollywood movies.

 Experience All The Great Places Koloa Is Known For!

-Koloa Zipline is Kauai’s longest zipline course including 3 of the longest lines on island including the half-mile Waita line.
+Koloa Zipline is Kauai’s longest zipline course, including 3 of the longest lines on the island and the half-mile Waita line.

 Another bonus is Koloa Zipline is the only zipline tour on Kauai to offer our custom full torso Flyin’ Kaua’ian Harness which allows you to zip upside down, backward, head first, traditional or any other position you can imagine.